I (2015 film)

-I is a 2015 Indian Tamil-language romantic action thriller film written and directed by S. Shankar.
-Produced and distributed by V. Ravichandran under his production company, Aascar Films, the film features Vikram, Amy Jackson and Suresh Gopi in lead roles while Santhanam, Upen Patel, Ojas Rajani (in her film debut) and Ramkumar Ganesan portray pivotal roles.
-The film tells the story of a rich and handsome bodybuilder and supermodel named Lingesan (played by Vikram), who became a Hunchback by the hands of his enemies by using a Virus.
-After being deformed, exacts revenge upon those who were responsible for his predicament.
+I is a 2015 Indian Tamil-language romantic action thriller film directed and co-written by Shankar, produced and distributed by V. Ravichandran under Aascar Films.
+The film stars Vikram, Amy Jackson and Suresh Gopi in the lead roles along with Santhanam, Ramkumar Ganesan, Upen Patel, M. Kamaraj and Ojas Rajani in supporting roles.
+The film, told in nonlinear narrative, tells the story of Lingesan, a bodybuilder-turned-supermodel, who sets out to exact revenge against his enemies after they disfigures him by injecting him with the I virus.
 Parts of the film were loosely based on The Hunchback of Notre Dame and Beauty and the Beast.
-The soundtrack and film score were composed by A. R. Rahman.

-Production design was handled by T. Muthuraj.
-P. C. Sreeram was the film's cinematographer and editing was done by Anthony.
-The visual effects were designed by V. Srinivas Mohan through Rising Sun Pictures.
+The music was composed by A. R. Rahman, while the cinematography and editing were handled by P. C. Sreeram and Anthony.
+The production design was handled by T. Muthuraj, while the VFX were designed by V. Srinivas Mohan through Rising Sun Pictures.
 Weta Workshop had worked on the digital and prosthetic make-up and background arts for the film.
 Principal photography commenced on 15 July 2012.
 The filming lasted for two years and eight months, during which shooting was done extensively in China.
 Further schedules were filmed in locations in Chennai, Bangkok, Jodhpur, Kodaikanal, Pollachi, Bangalore and Mysore.
-The climax train fight scene was shot in the railway stations of Chengalpattu, Rayagada, Berhampur and Visakhapatnam.
-The film was dubbed and released in Telugu and Hindi along with the original Tamil version.
+The climax was shot in the railway stations of Chengalpattu, Rayagada, Berhampur and Visakhapatnam.
+The film was released in Telugu and Hindi languages, along with the original version.